Configuring the student profile

 Video: Configuring the Student Profile Training Video

-• 0:01 The Profile page layout: Overview of the A4 printable page with student name, photo, and four selectable data sections.
+• 0:01 The Profile page layout: Selecting a cohort, the A4 printable page, and the four selectable data sections.

-• 0:37 Using the green menu: How to use the double-headed arrow to pick and choose different data slices for each section.
+• 0:37 Choosing data with the green menu: Using the double-headed arrow to pick a combination for each section.

-• 5:06 Two-page profile: Switching to the two-page option for extra sections when one page isn’t enough.
+• 5:06 The two-page profile: Adding a second page of options for when one page isn’t enough.

 Deep Dive

-A closer look at the most popular tab slice options across each section of the profile.
-Covers the ID area choices, attendance and results views in detail, paired views that work together across sections, tracking templates, coaching tools, and the full range of page two layouts available on the two-page profile.
+A closer look at the most popular data slices in each section of the profile, with a sense of when to reach for each one.
+It covers the ID area options, the upper, middle and lower section views in detail, paired views that work together across two sections, tracking templates, coaching tools, and the full range of page two layouts on the two-page profile.

 Deep Dive video